 This award carries no citizenship requirements.
-Eligible recipients must be current graduate students (M.S., Ph.D., or M.S. leading to Ph.D.) enrolled full-time and in good academic standing in SEAS.
-Special consideration will be given to applicants who display financial need and/or show evidence of self-support.
-Current members of EGSC (Executive Board Members, University Senator, & Department Representatives) are NOT eligible to receive funding during their tenure.
+Eligible recipients must be current graduate students (M.S., Ph.D., or M.S. leading to Ph.D.) enrolled full-time and in good academic standing.
+Special consideration may be given to applicants who demonstrate financial need and/or show evidence of self-support.
+Current members of the EGSC Executive Board and the University Senator are NOT eligible to receive funding during their tenure.

-Applicants are limited to one application per academic year.
-Winning applicants are not eligible to receive a similar scholarship in subsequent years.
-Students whose applications are not selected to receive funding are eligible to apply in subsequent years, although resubmission of identical applications is discouraged.
-Applicants found to be submitting expenses in duplicate to other funding programs for reimbursement may be disqualified, and no longer eligible for funding in subsequent years.
+Applicants are limited to one application per academic year, and resubmission of identical applications is discouraged.
+Awardees are not eligible to re-apply in subsequent years.
+Students found to be requesting reimbursement in duplicate to other funding programs will be stripped of the Scholar title, removed from consideration, and no longer eligible for funding in subsequent years.

 Anticipated Award Amount:

 Applicants may request up to $1000 per application.
-No more than two awards will be distributed per term (See application deadlines; 6 awards total per academic year).
+No more than two awards will be distributed per term.

-Any unused funds are non-transferrable, and may not be used for expenses unrelated to those explicitly stated in the funded application.
-Please note that original receipts and proof of acceptance/attendance (if applicable) are required in order to be eligible for reimbursement.
+Unused funds are non-transferrable and may not be used for expenses unrelated to those explicitly stated in the application.
+Please note that original itemized receipts and proof of acceptance/attendance (if applicable) are required in order to be eligible for reimbursement.

-Applicants will be evaluated on three major components: (1) EGSC Scholarship Application, (2) Student Scholar Statement, and (3) Curriculum Vitae.
+Completed applications must include: (1) EGSC Scholarship Application Form, (2) Student Scholar Statement, and (3) Curriculum Vitae.
 For conference or summer school travel, applicants should additionally include confirmation of acceptance into the program.